Juliodonadello/Bold_queries/README.md

-# Report Repository
+# Reports Repository

 This repository contains `standard reports` and `customizations` for clients.
 Each folder includes a standard report, with subfolders for client-specific customizations.
-The `parameters` table contains common queries for users to filter the reports.
+The `parameters` folder contains common queries for users to filter the reports.

 ## Folder Structure